frakti/windows-chef-poc/README.md

 Scripts are using installation of version 12.0.8, if you want to use different one change `install_chef_server.sh` before proceed further.

 1. Build chef-server using `vagrant up chef` (it will take a while)
-2. Run `knife ssl fetch` to download private cert from chef-server The chef-server instance has self-signed cert which makes `knife` usage problematic, to make this working fetch it to trusted certs dir.
-3. Verify if it works fine by running `knife client list`
+2. Run `knife ssl fetch` to download private cert from chef-server.
+Verify if it works fine by running `knife ssl check` and `knife client list`
 4. You can sign in on https://10.0.1.8/ with credentials: *frakti* / *JaCierpieDole*
 5. Artefacts repository is available under http://10.0.1.8:23000/ and points to `artefacts` dir

 ### Build application infrastructure

+- run `sh upload.sh`
 - To create SQL Server instance run `vagrant up sql`
 - To create Application Server instance run `vagrant up iis1` (It may happen you need to reboot the machine and re-provision it, to do that run `vagrant reload iis1` and then `vagrant provision iis1`)
 - Load Balancer cookbook - in progress